I have decided that Condo living is not for me – or at least the condo I’m currently in isn’t.

-I’ve always wanted to try out a ceramic ‘komado’ style grill, and with any luck, I will before summer is out.
-It’s primarily meant to be used as a smoker, but it will have no problems getting more than hot enough to use as a grill, too.
+I’ve always wanted to try out a ceramic ‘komodo’ style grill, and with any luck, I will before summer is out.
+It’s primarily meant for use as a smoker, but it will have no problems getting more than hot enough to use as a grill, too.

 Keep in mind that this thing is not even a little bit portable.
 It weighs in at well over 100lbs.

-The price tag on this one is a hefty $700, but is surprisingly cheaper than many similar models.
-Keep in mind: a ceramic smoker grill is really the ultimate outdoor cooking experience.
+The price tag on this one is a hefty $700 but is surprisingly cheaper than many similar models.
+Keep in mind: a ceramic smoker grill is the ultimate outdoor cooking experience.
 Worth every penny in my mind.